ryant4333/WIL_KJO/README.md

 A problem folder has an objective.py file which has an objective function which each particle uses to evaluate its position.
 The folder also has a config.json which changes settings of the MOPSO.

 ## Writing a config file
 The optimiser uses a *config.json* file as input.
+This process can be done using the Wizard.
 ```
 {
  "objective": "objectives.ZDT1",